benkiefer/tools/vagrant-stuff/README.md

  - Apache
  - Activemq

-Note: VIM is the only module that is installed by default currently.
+Note: Activemq is the only module that is installed by default currently.

 # Coming Soon
-Modules for MySql, and H2.
+Modules for MySql and H2.
 I hope.